 The most used part of the plant is the rhizome, or the part of the stem which remains underground as the plant grows.
 The powdered turmeric spice you find on supermarket shelves is ground from the boiled and dried rhizome.

 It is famous for its deep yellow color, which is often used as a colorant in condiments such as mustard.

-The powder has long enjoyed popularity as a spice in the curries of India, Pakistan and Bangladesh, thanks to the bitter and peppery taste of its most prominent active ingredient, curcumin.
+The powder has long enjoyed popularity as a spice in the curries of India, Pakistan, and Bangladesh, thanks to the bitter and peppery taste of its most prominent active ingredient, curcumin.

 Benefits Of Curcumin For Health & Hair